laserlens/weekend-challenge3/readMe.md

 - created unique name on input to stop browser auto fill

 ##Future goals
+- remove eval() since further research on this reveals it is not the fastest or safest option
 - add other math functions
 - allow math symbols from keypress
+- allow use of () to tell witch math operations to do first